Rocklin Pedestrian Accident Lawyer

-There are some important steps you can take immediately after the collision to protect your legal rights and enhance the viability of your injury claim, including:
+There are some essential steps you can take immediately after the collision to protect your legal rights and enhance the viability of your injury claim, including:

-- Contact the police and make sure an accident report is filed
+- Call the police and make sure an accident report is filed.

-- Keep a record of any correspondence and communications received from the other driver's insurance company
+- Record any correspondence and communications from the other driver's insurance company.

-- Contact a Rocklin pedestrian accident attorney to schedule a free consultation
+- Contact an accident attorney to schedule a free consultation.

-If you or a family member gets injured in a Rocklin pedestrian accident, you may be entitled to financial compensation for your harms and losses, including:
+If you or a family member gets injured in a pedestrian accident, you may be entitled to financial compensation for your harm and losses, including:

 - Medical bills for your immediate emergency treatment and any ongoing or future treatment.

-- Lost income in a situation where you had to miss work as a result of your injuries.
+- Lost income in a situation where you had to miss work due to your injuries.

-- Pain and suffering, which includes the emotional trauma associated with being hurt in an accident.
+- Pain and suffering include the emotional trauma of being hurt in an accident.

-To obtain financial compensation through a personal injury claim, you need to prove that the driver was negligent.
-Basically, negligence occurs when a person fails to act in a way that a reasonable person would have acted in similar circumstances.
-For instance, if a reasonable person would have stopped at a stop sign in Rocklin, but the defendant did not and hit you, the defendant would likely be held liable for his negligence.
-Failing to adhere to accepted rules of the road and duties of care form the basis of holding someone liable for their negligent actions.
+You must prove that the driver was negligent in obtaining financial compensation through a personal injury claim.
+Negligence occurs when a person fails to act in a way that a reasonable person would have acted in similar circumstances.
+For instance, if a reasonable person would have stopped at a stop sign in Rocklin, but the defendant did not and hit you, the defendant would likely be liable for his negligence.
+Failing to adhere to accepted rules of the road and duties of care forms the basis of holding someone accountable for their negligent actions.
 When it comes to pedestrian accidents, there are different ways negligence can be established, including submitting evidence of the following: